sil-vella/cred_system/python_base_04_credit_sys/Documentation/development/MODULE_DEVELOPMENT.md

 Brief description of what this module does.

 ## Dependencies
-- connection_api: Required for database operations
+- communications_module: Required for database operations

 ## Endpoints
 - `GET /my-module/info` - Get module information